SlackDemoForReview/2048/README.md

 ## Donations
 I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game and feel like buying me coffee, you can donate at my BTC address: `1Ec6onfsQmoP9kkL3zkpB6c5sA4PVcXU2i`.
 Thank you very much!

+# Subject
+About the slack review process

+# Who is Kamari?
+He's a cool dude determining whether we can submit our app onto the marketplace!

+# What is the slack review process?
+It's an process for submitting our app onto the marketplace!